rotationalio/rotational.io/README.md

 categories: ['Video', 'Audio']
 presenters: ['Presenter Name 1', 'Presenter Name 2']
 topics: ['Add Topic 1 Here', 'Add Topic 2 Here']
+photo_credit: "Add photo credit"
 ---
 ```
 Next, update the fields in the frontmatter.

-**NOTE** After creating a new resource with the hugo new command, the `slug` for the resource's page on the website will be the same as the `resource-name` used when creating a new resource.
-For example, `https://rotational.io/resources/resource-name`.
+**NOTE** After creating a new learning resource with the hugo new command, the `slug` for the learning page on the website will be the same as the `learning-resource-name` used when creating a new learning resource.
+For example, `https://rotational.io/learning/learning-resource-name`.
 If a different `slug` should be used, it should be updated in the frontmatter.

-Depending on the type of resource that will be added, some of the fields may be optional, such as `registration_link`, `call_to_action`, `video_link`, and `audio_link`.
+Depending on the type of learning resource added, some of the fields may be optional, such as `registration_link`, `call_to_action`, `video_link`, and `audio_link`.

 1. If the `event_date` is in the future and has a `registration_link`, include the time of the event in the field, `2024-01-16T12:00:00-05:00`.
-This will display a button with text from the `call_to_action` field on the resource encouraging users to register.
+This will display a button with text from the `call_to_action` field encouraging users to register for an event.
 However, if the event occurred in the past or will not have a registration link, the date may be listed without the time, `2024-01-16`.

-2. If the resource's `description` will have multiple lines, the [YAML syntax for multiline strings](https://yaml-multiline.info/) should be used.
+2. If the learning resource's `description` will have multiple lines, the [YAML syntax for multiline strings](https://yaml-multiline.info/) should be used.

 Below is an example of a `description` with multiple lines: